juanjoDiaz/serverless-plugin-warmup/README.md

 WarmUp supports `serverless package`.

-By default, the WarmUp function is packaged individually and it uses a folder named `_warmup` to store duiring the packaging process, which is deleted at the end of the process.
+By default, the WarmUp function is packaged individually and it uses a folder named `_warmup` to store during the packaging process, which is deleted at the end of the process.

 If you are doing your own [package artifact](https://serverless.com/framework/docs/providers/aws/guide/packaging#artifact) you can set the `cleanFolder` option to `false` and include the `_warmup` folder in your custom artifact.

 ## Gotchas

 The WarmUp function use normal calls to the AWS SDK in order to keep your lambdas warm.
-By deafult, the WarmUp function is deployed outside of any VPC so it can reach AWS API.
+By default, the WarmUp function is deployed outside of any VPC so it can reach AWS API.
 If you use the VPC option to deploy your WarmUp function to a VPC subnet it will need internet access.
 You can do it by using an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) or a [Network Address Translation (NAT) gateway](http://docs.aws.amazon.com/lambda/latest/dg/vpc.html).

 ## Cost